 What Skills are Needed to Be a Good Transcriptionist?

-Ubiqus On Demand has some of the most qualified and seasoned transcriptionists in the industry.
+Ubiqus On Demand continues the Verbal Ink tradition of working with the most qualified and seasoned transcriptionists in the industry.
 Our rigorous hiring process is one of the many reasons Ubiqus On Demand is one of the most coveted transcription companies to work for.
 The fact that we pay a living wage is another.

-Not only are all our transcriptionists required to pass a thorough screening process, but we also run background checks to ensure that the person handling your material is reliable and trustworthy.
+Our transcriptionists are required to pass a thorough screening process, and we run background checks to ensure that the person handling your material is reliable and trustworthy.

 Our transcriptionists don’t have the luxury that interviewers and stenographers have: being able to pipe in now and again with a “Sorry—what was that?”
 “Could you spell that?”
 “Would you mind slowing down a little?”
 By the time they get the file, the speaker is long gone, so transcriptionists need to possess a certain set of skills to deliver quality transcripts:

 1- Be a Good Listener

 This might seem obvious, but you’d be surprised how important this is in audio to text transcription.
 Being attuned to the subject matter at hand, even if you’re not entirely familiar with it, is crucial in providing an accurate transcript.

 While speed is helpful, an accurate transcript doesn’t ultimately depend on how many words per minute you can type.
 Accuracy reigns supreme.
 While spell check may help, it’s important to be able to intuitively assess the proper use of a word in its broader context.

 We try to minimize the number of times your transcript reads [inaudible].
 One of the ways a good transcriptionist does this is by going back to fill in the blanks after getting accustomed to the speaker.
 It’s this kind of commitment that makes it possible for us to deliver the highest quality transcription services possible.